Distinction Bosch SB7 / SB23 OC / SB23 System

 Bosch number range:

-- Control valves for rear hydraulics (old designation): Hy-SR10H...
+• Control units for rear hydraulics (former designation): Hy-SR10H...

 Flange system:

-The first production years were delivered with three studs (shown here as an example on a control valve):
+The first production years were delivered with three stud bolts (shown here as an example using a control unit):

-Later production years were then delivered with four studs:
+Later model years were then delivered with four stud bolts:

-The additional holes between the stud holes are for dowel pins, which serve to center the valve, but were not always installed.
+The additional holes between the holes for the stud are for dowel pins; they serve to center the valve, but they were not always installed.

-All valves with four studs are backward compatible with the version with three studs!
+All valves with four studs are backward compatible with the three-stud version!

 Note:

-IHC often installed SB9 valves in the last generations of tractors delivered with this system; here an additional return flow is integrated in the valve.
+IHC has frequently installed SB9 valves in the tractors delivered with this system in recent generations; an additional return line is integrated into the valve here.

 Bosch SB23 OC